Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

    export ETCD_INITIAL_CLUSTER=$(jq --raw-output '[.members[] | ["\(if .name == "" then "witness1" else .name end)=\(.urls[])"]] | flatten | join(",")' < response.json)
    export ETCD_INITIAL_ADVERTISE_PEER_URLS=$(jq --raw-output '.members[] | select(.name=="") | .urls | join(",")' < response.json)

-For example with the example response provided in the `Registering a New Node`_ section, you will have:
+For example with the example response provided in the `Registering a New Node <clustering.html#registering-a-new-node>`__ section, you will have:

 .. code-block:: bash